mrc-ide/contact_patterns/README.md

 # Patterns of Social Mixing Relevant to Transmission of Respiratory Pathogens: A Systematic Review of Contact Surveys 🤝🤧

 ## Overview
 This repository contains the code used to analyse the results of a systematic review of social contact surveys.
 Briefly, a systematic review was carried out in order to identify social contact surveys that had been carried out in Lower, Lower-Middle and Upper-Middle Income Countries (LICs, LMICs and UMICs respectively).
-Collated individual-level data from these surveys was then analysed using a Bayesian Regression based approach in order to explore the factors driving and shaping the patterns of social contact across populations.
+Alongside data from previously carried out surveys in High Income Countries (HICs), collated individual-level data from these surveys was then analysed using a Bayesian Regression based approach in order to explore the factors driving and shaping the patterns of social contact across populations.
+A pre-print containing further information and a full description of the methodology and results is available at:

+Mousa, A., Winskill, P., Watson, O. J., Ratmann, O., Monod, M., Ajelli, M., ... & Whittaker, C. (2021).
+Social Contact Patterns and Implications for Infectious Disease Transmission: A Systematic Review and Meta-Analysis of Contact Surveys. <i>medRxiv</i> (2021).
+Available here: https://www.medrxiv.org/content/10.1101/2021.06.10.21258720v1.

 ## Repo Contents
-- [Analyses](./Analyses): Code running the analyses and generates the figures featured in the paper.
+- [Analyses](./Analyses): Code running the analyses and generating the figures featured in the paper.
 - [Functions](./Functions): Extra functions required for the analyses presented in the paper.
 - [Data](./Data): Containing the individual-level social contact data collated as part of the systematic review and that are used in the analyses presented here.
-- [Figures](./Figures): Containing .PDF and .ai versions of paper figures.
+- [Figures](./Figures): Containing .PDF versions of the raw figure outputs from the analyses.
 - [Outputs](./Outputs): Containing .rds outputs from model fitting (undertaken using a Bayesian Regression approach and implemented  using BRMS) for each of the analyses conducted.
+These are grouped according to whether:
+    - The analysis is [Univarable](./Outputs/Univariable) or [Multivariable](./Outputs/Multivariable) i.e. whether or not age and sex were adjusted for when examining the role of individual factors.
+    - The analysis included all total contacts or whether additional contacts (such as additional work contacts, group contacts, and number missed out, which were recorded separately and in less detail by participants compared to their other contacts) were included in the analyses or not.
+    - The analysis was weighted or not, with the weighting a sensitivity analysis where all surveys were weighted equally (main analyses implicitly weight by sample size).

 ## Software Requirements
 Running the code contained in this repository requires the following